richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 end
 ```

 -> **Note:** This method only works when there is an AppSignal transaction active.
 Otherwise the error will be ignored.
 This is true in most automatically supported integrations and when using `Appsignal.monitor_transaction`.
-Please see [`send_error`](#appsignal-send_error) for sending errors
+Please see [`Appsignal.send_error`](#appsignal-send_error) for sending errors
 without an AppSignal transaction.

 ###^appsignal-set_error Tagging